Youth Development Specialist - San Francisco

 - Bachelor’s degree (or higher) in a related field or its equivalent

-- Knowledge of the barriers that exist for historically oppressed people including those experiencing poverty, BIPOC, and LGBTQ+ individuals
+- Knowledge of San Francisco Transitional Age Youth population needs, especially for historically oppressed people including those experiencing poverty, BIPOC, and LGBTQ+ individuals, along with available resources and community-based organizations that support such individuals

-- Desired, but not required: Bilingual language capabilities, preferably Spanish; background in Workforce Development; history as a Credible Messenger
+- Desired, but not required: Bilingual language capabilities, preferably Spanish.

 - Task and Client Management